holdan-8/Windwurf/README.md

 - Compare it against the **same period in the previous year**
 - Visualize the impact using **Sentinel-2 harmonized imagery**
 - Get 🔥 `dNBR` maps and detect severe changes like wildfires or windthrow
-- Feel like a geo-superhero with one button click
+- Feel like a geo-superhero

 ## 🧠 Under the Hood